-Students in this program will develop advanced knowledge and competencies for working with children's mental health issues as well as cross-discipline skills for working in Alaska's systems of care.
-Applicants may either be in a behavioral health graduate degree program or have graduated from an approved graduate degree program.
+Students in this program will develop advanced knowledge and competencies for working with children's mental health issues as well as interprofessional skills for working in Alaska's systems of care.
+Applicants may be in an education, psychology, social work, public health, or related degree graduate degree program or have graduated from an approved graduate degree program.

-- understand systems of care as they apply to children's mental health; and
+- Describe systems of care and interprofessional practice related to children's mental health

 - Engage in reflective practice within one's own discipline